The premium units are directly relevant to school and college history courses. They give students a panoramic overview of the big topic, and are:

 - highly effective class presentations, ideal for teachers to introduce or wrap up topics;

 - great resources for students to use in their own research; and

 - engaging and powerful ways to a much greater understanding of events.

-Premium teachers and their students get access to the units, plus teacher and student guidance to go with them (these are currently being added to the premium area).
+Premium teachers and their students get access to the units, plus teacher and student guidance to go with them.

 Period 1: Ancient World

 A panoramic overview of all the ancient civilizations of the Eastern Hemisphere up to 500 BCE.